 Concerning Reparations

 The bulk of idle federal landholdings, not held in trust for Native Americans, ought to be divided among and deeded to all those who can trace their lineage to former slaves.
 Those slaves were not only often abused and mistreated, but were given nothing upon achieving freedom, and that needs to be rectified.
-Whether it's 40 acres or not doesn't matter (presumably, it would be much more); regardless, no mules will be distributed.
+Whether it's 40 acres or not doesn't matter, but regardless, no mules will be distributed..

 Just How Depraved Are We?

 In trying to assure that God gets all the glory in salvation, many feel they have to diminish man in order to elevate God.
-I wonder, does God need us as a step ladder?
+But, I wonder, does God need us as a step ladder?
 While the desire to glorify God is commendable, diminishing his stated plans, purpose and design for man in order to do it is, at least, misplaced assistance.
-So, how does Worm Theology glorify the Creator in whose image the "worm" was made and the Son of God was incarnated?
-Of course, in the opposite vein, overstating the quality or abilities of natural man will induce self-dependence, which can only result in frustration and loss.
+How, exactly, does Worm Theology glorify the Creator in whose image the "worm" was made and the Son of God was incarnated?

 The problem outlined in Romans 7 for natural mankind is not that a sinful person is unable to perceive the goodness of the law, nor even to understand what is good conceptually, but that he has something within him which frustrates his ability to actually do anything about it.
-Now I should add, there is no clue that the natural person is able to derive what is good on his own or has any desire to (although he is able to discern the nature of God that way).
-However, the natural human is definitely capable of seeing it when God graciously presents it.
+We do, in fact, have a clue in the scriptures that natural man is actually able to derive what is good on his own apart the written law, even if he's not able to carry it out.
+And even that ability owes its existence to the action of God who wrote such into mankind's very nature.

 It makes one wonder, at least it does me, where my ovine tendencies are leading me.
 Whether it be election year musings, or some more profound stirring of soul, I'm asking myself whose lead am I truly following.
-We all know the PC (preferred Christian) answer: Jesus!-- but does an investigation of our trail here, to this point (reading this silly blog), confirm or belie that contention?
+We all know the PC (preferred Christian) answer: Jesus!-- but does an investigation of our trail to this point reading this silly blog, confirm or belie that contention?

-I am Arminian in theology, not because I feel any particular bond or loyalty to James Arminius, but because I believe the Bible clearly teaches that salvation is not accomplished without, and is predicated upon, the the conscious choice of the saved.
-It's not that God isn't involved nor even providing the impetus toward salvation, but that belief in Christ is a response made by, not for, the saved.
+I am Arminian in theology, not because I feel any particular bond or loyalty to Jacob Harmenszoon, but because I believe the Bible clearly teaches that salvation is not accomplished without, and is predicated upon, the the conscious choice of the saved.
+It's not that God isn't involved in nor even providing the impetus toward that choice, but that belief in Christ is a response made by, not for, the saved.
 It's a question of personal faith, and, given the wooing of the Holy Spirit, it is possible for everyone.

 The answer is that it is excluded.
 The work was done by God, we only respond to it.
 It is by grace that we are saved, through faith, not of works so that no one can boast.
-Jesus was being tongue in cheek when he answered that question that way that day.
-It must have struck a perplexing note in his hearers--"what kind of work is that?" they might have asked themselves.
-That's just it, it isn't one, and that is what the Lord wanted to highlight.
+Jesus was being tongue in cheek when he answered that question the way that he did on that day so long ago.
+It must have struck a perplexing note in his hearers.
+"What kind of work is that?" they might have asked themselves.
+That's the point-- it isn't one, and I think that's just what the Lord wanted to point out.

 Abortion's Reluctant Champion?